aidan-gibson/.dotfiles/README.md

 they're both inc, but eventually put a tldr of em in repo

 - [ ] set up gh action to test how all the benchmarks change after every commit, make a graph
+- [ ] alisma git hook for aliases

+how does current hook work?